DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 Run the app again to make sure it did the trick:
 <img src="desktop/how_to_start_laravel_empty_gantt.png"/>

 Step 3.
-Configuring a database and Models
+Creating Models and Migrations
 ---------------------

 So, we've got ourselves an empty gantt chart.